aath0/aath0.github.io/menu/announcement.md

 * Athina Tzovara (Assistant Professor, Institute of Computer Science, University of Bern),  athina.tzovara@inf.unibe.ch

 Looking forward to your application!

+## Research Assistant

+### Part-time research assistant position

+At the Institute of Computer Science at the University of Bern, we are looking for a part-time research assistant.

+Our group is recording and analysing electrophysiological data (scalp and intracranial EEG), to study neural functions in health and disease.
+We are looking for a 20% research assistant to help us homogenize and store these rich datasets, and develop programming pipelines to analyze them.

+**Required qualifications**
+* A masters degree in any engineering field, physics, computer science or neuroscience
+* Programming skills (primarily Python, or Matlab/R)

+**Preferred qualifications**
+* Experience with neuroscience, recording or analysis of EEG data
+* Experience with version control

+If you are interested please send your CV to:
+* Athina Tzovara:  athina.tzovara@inf.unibe.ch

+Looking forward to your application!

 ## Master theses